You are here

 Summer Lawn Care Advice: August

 Continue to care for your lawn as you have done earlier in the earlier summer months.
 Mow your lawn regularly but avoid cutting it too short as this can cause the lawn to dry out.
 Late summer can be a good time to feed your lawn.
 With the weather typically being quite dry the nutrients in the soil are quickly depleted.
 Apply a fertiliser to your lawn to replenish any missing nutrients.
 Continue to water the lawn if necessary.
-Remember it is best to do this in the evenings or early in the morning.
-This gives the water a chance to sink into the lawn rather than evaporate.
+Remember it is best to do this in the evenings or early in the morning as this gives the water a chance to sink into the lawn rather than evaporate.
 If you are applying a fertiliser solution using a sprayer can make the job less of a chore.

 Autumn Lawn Care Advice: September

 The beginning of the autumn is a busy time for the serious lawn enthusiast.
 Your lawn care routine will change slightly.
 You will need to continue to mow the lawn as often as necessary.
 You will find that you need to do this less as temperatures begin to get cooler and the days start to become shorter.
 Now can be a good time to scarify your lawn.
 It will help reduce the build up of thatch that is likely to have accrued over the summer.
 You may also want to aerate your lawn as it can become compacted over the summer months with people and pets walking over it.
 Aerating the lawn lets the air get back to its roots.
-Have a look at our lawn scarifier range.
+Have a look at our lawn aerator and scarifier range.
 If you have bare patches on your lawn, the early autumn can be a good time to add some lawn seed.
 The weather is still warm enough so that the seeds can bed in but not so warm that they dehydrate.
 Sticking to a thorough lawn care routine throughout the autumn can help your lawn throughout the colder winter months.
 Applying an autumn fertiliser is a good idea and can help your lawn stay strong and healthy during the winter.
 Applying fertiliser and new seed can be done more easily with a spreader or sprayer.

 Autumn Lawn Care Advice: October